 - If requested, give independent advice to parents.

 - The Clerk will attend the hearing.
 Ensure a smooth operation which is guidance compliant, take contemporaneous notes, offer procedural and legal advice to the panel, record the decision, the reason for the decision and voting.

-- An initial decision will be e mailed to all parties by the next working day, a full detailed letter will follow within 5 working days.
+- An initial decision will be e mailed to all parties by the next working day and a full detailed letter will follow usually within 5 working days.

-- Finally a file will be produced complete with copies of all letters, notes and minutes for the Authority to archive for two years
+- Finally a file will be produced complete with copies of all letters, notes and minutes for the Authority to archive for five years